 PermaFungi – The coffee mushrooms

-First tested in 2013 in a little workshop, than moved in 2014 to the underground of Tour and Taxi due to the explosion of the production 1 , Permafungi rely on a simple concept It’s an easy concept :
+First tested in 2013 in a little workshop, then moved in 2014 to the underground of Tour and Taxi due to the explosion of the production 1, Permafungi relies on a simple concept It’s an easy concept :

 1- They collect coffee grounds from organic restaurants.